|Nutrition Facts (per serving)|

-Bake in the preheated oven uncovered for one hour or until the top is caramelized and the internal temperature is 165 F. You can increase the temperature to 375 F for the last 5 minutes to further caramelize the top and crisp up the bacon.
+Bake in the preheated oven uncovered for 1 hour or until the top is caramelized and the internal temperature is 165 F. You can increase the temperature to 375 F for the last 5 minutes to further caramelize the top and crisp up the bacon.

 Remove from the oven and allow to cool slightly.
 Slice and serve immediately with your favorite keto sides, like mashed cauliflower and Brussels sprouts.

-- If you want the onions to be softer inside the loaf, you can saute them in a tablespoon of olive oil in a small pan for about 3 minutes before adding them to the meat.
+- If you want the onions to be softer inside the loaf, you can sauté them in a tablespoon of olive oil in a small pan for about 3 minutes before adding them to the meat.

-- How to Store: Store in the refrigerator for up to three days.
+- How to store: Store in the refrigerator for up to three days.
 You can reheat in a greased pan on the stove.
-Heat on medium high heat and cook for three minutes per side, or until warmed through.
+Heat on medium-high heat and cook for three minutes per side, or until warmed through.

-- How to Freeze.
-You can freeze the meatloaf before or after the original baking.
+- How to freeze: You can freeze the meatloaf before or after the original baking.
 If you are freezing before baking, make sure to thaw in the fridge overnight before baking.
 If it is already baked, there is no need to thaw first.
 You can also freeze individual slices in plastic storage bags and reheat as above, for a few minutes longer each.
 You can also bake the slices to reheats.

 - You can make this meatloaf up to 24 hours ahead of time before baking.
 Store wrapped in the refrigerator until you are ready to bake.